ChrisNaes/2021_BNW_skin_microbiome/README.md

 # 2021_BNW_skin_microbiome

+Title:

+Link to paper:

-Microbiome study in bare-nosed wombats with 16S and ITS2 amplicon gene marker sequencing.
+Skin microbiome study in bare-nosed wombats affected by sarcoptic mange, using 16Sv4 and ITS2 amplicon gene marker sequencing.
+Github repository consists of;
+  Jupyter notebook for each amplicon gene marker Qiime2 output files
+  Rmarkdown file